 - Check the

-Content-Typefield in the response headers - Should see
+Content-Typefield in the response headers - You should see

-When you find that an image is still in the old format, it proves that the converted image is larger than the original, so the plugin abandoned the processing of that image.
+When you find that a certain image is still in the old format, it proves that the converted image is larger than the original, so the plugin discarded the processing of that image.

 Comments are closed